 When it comes to kitchen decor I have very strong opinions (like when do I not, right?)
 This is a highly functional room and I believe there should be nothing taking up valuable counter or wall space that doesn’t serve a purpose.
 That’s not to say your kitchen has to be void of personality or color!
+One thing that I don’t think people realize is that the kitchen bin can finish the look of the room.
 Here’s some of my favorite (and useful!) kitchen accessories.

 BRIGHT BOWLS OF PRODUCE